Operating Hours :

 The most significant benefit of nuclear medicine is that these non-invasive studies provide information that might only otherwise be obtained through surgery.
 Nuclear medicine imaging is safer and more cost-effective than surgery, and requires no recovery; you can resume normal activities as soon as the study is complete.
 For many studies, no special preparation is required.
-For some, however, you may be asked to avoid eating solid foods for several hours before the examination.
+For some, however, you may be asked to avoidsolid foods and fluids for several hours before the examination.
 Your doctor will discuss such details with you.

 Nuclear medicine studies performed at Heywood Hospital include: